 – parent in jail participating in the Making Reading Memories program

-We know reading to children develops skills that help them succeed in school and in their adult lives.
-In Making Reading Memories (MRM), parents in jail are video recorded reading a book to their child.
-The video file and a hard copy of the book are then sent to the child and their caregiver to view, thus allowing children to watch and read along with their parents anytime.
+Through Making Reading Memories (MRM), parents are video recorded reading a book to their child.
+The video and the book are sent to the child and their caregiver, allowing children to watch and read along with their parents anytime.

 WHY MAKING READING MEMORIES MATTERS